tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 8. Instructor Do: Review The Voice of the Blockchain (5 min)

-Open the [solution](Activities/04-Stu_Blockchain_Voice/Solved/voice_blockchain.ipynb) and walk through the code, highlight the following:
+Open the [solution](Activities/04-Stu_Blockchain_Voice/Solved/voice_blockchain.ipynb) and walk through the code, highlighting the following:

 * As can be read on [the News API documentation for the `Everything` endpoint,](https://newsapi.org/docs/endpoints/everything) it is possible to use logical operators to include or exclude keywords.
   ![Documentation for the q parameter of the News API](Images/new_api_q_param.png)